 Preserving the Work of Architecture’s Digital Pioneers

-Artifacts from the formative years of digital architecture are now on view at the Canadian Centre for Architecture.
-The exhibition, Archeology of the Digital, curated by architect Greg Lynn, addresses the effects of rapid dematerialization in periods of digital retooling and the subsequent challenge for researchers and students of digital culture and design.
-The accompanying publication, Archaeology of the Digital (Sternberg Press, 2013), also explores the creative processes behind four foundational works in digital architecture from the late 1980s and early 90s.
+The earliest artifacts from the formative years of digital architecture are wonderfully strange, as a new exhibition at the Canadian Centre for Architecture show.
+Curated by architect Greg Lynn, Archeology of the Digital addresses the effects of rapid dematerialization in periods of digital retooling and the subsequent challenge for researchers and students of digital culture and design.
+The accompanying publication (Sternberg Press, 2013) also explores the creative processes behind four foundational works in digital architecture from the late 1980s and early ’90s.
 These four case studies in early experimentation and migration to new technologies include Frank Gehry’s Lewis Residence, Peter Eisenman’s Biozentrum, Chuck Hoberman’s Expanding Sphere, and Shoei Yoh’s Sports Complex, Odawara.

-Rather than focus on the era’s many experimental designers, Lynn is more concerned with the transitional forays of architects who encountered digital tools with existing methodologies and theories.
+Rather than focus on the era’s many experimental designers, both the exhibition and catalogue are more concerned with the transitional forays of architects who encountered digital tools with existing methodologies and theories.
 The surviving files from these projects not only document early experimentation with new tools, but collectively they mark the beginning of digital migration for the entire field.
-The incorporation of new technology into the Gehry, Eisenman, Hoberman, and Yoh practices allowed for new ways of imaging and articulating form in space, and it greatly impacted and inspired the direction and development of many tools in use today.
+The incorporation of new technology into the Gehry, Eisenman, Hoberman, and Yoh practices allowed for new ways of imagining and articulating form in space, and it greatly impacted and inspired the direction and development of many tools in use today.

 Peter Eisenman, Eisenman/Robertson Architects.
 Biozentrum, Biology Center for the J.W.
 Goethe University, Frankfurt am Main, Germany: Study Perspective,1987.
 Additional information: Graphic appliqué film on photoreproduction, 21.5 x 28 cm.